arthrp/brainfuck-interpreter-js/README.md

 # brainfuck-interpreter-js

-Simple Brainfuck interpreter that doesn't handle input
+Simple Brainfuck interpreter that doesn't handle input.

+You can check it [here](https://arthrp.github.io/brainfuck-interpreter-js/).